arangodb/docs/3.8/aql/functions-string.md

 In Unicode there may be more than one representation of a glyph.
 Use [ICU Normalization](http://www.unicode.org/reports/tr15/) in order to convert to a similar character.
-It may also be usefull to run this normalisation before writing the documents into the database.
+It may also be useful to run this normalization before writing the documents into the database.
 If you have strings with different representation, functions like [`FIND_FIRST`](#FIND_FIRST) may not find all matches you desire.